endaaman/tym/README.md

 [![CircleCI](https://circleci.com/gh/endaaman/tym.svg?style=svg)](https://circleci.com/gh/endaaman/tym)

-`tym` is a tiny VTE-based terminal emulator, which is written in C and configurable by lua.
+`tym` is a tiny VTE-based terminal emulator, which is written in C and configurable by Lua.

 ## Motivation